yml/nano-temporal/README.md

 A Django web application that integrates with Temporal workflows for AI agent orchestration using OpenAI Agents.

 The temporal workflows heavily borrow from [temporal samples python GH repo](https://github.com/temporalio/samples-python).
+Temporal is the [recommended way to run long running or human in the loop](https://github.com/openai/openai-agents-python?tab=readme-ov-file#long-running-agents--human-in-the-loop) in the official `openai-agents-python.

 ## Features